-Module 1 of this rabbit course explores anatomy & physiology to provide the learner with an understanding as to why a rabbit should be considered as a complex, valuable & fascinating organism.
+Unit 1 explores anatomy & physiology to provide the learner with an understanding as to why a rabbit should be considered a complex, valuable & fascinating organism.

-Welfare issues are mentioned in a number of the systems for example, the skeletal & integumentary systems.
+Welfare issues are mentioned in a number of systems for example, the skeletal & integumentary systems.

-This nutrition module will provide the learner with knowledge that can be applied to feeding in terms of what to feed a rabbit & why such food is correct.
+This nutrition unit will provide the learner with the knowledge that can be applied to feeding in terms of what to feed a rabbit & why such food is correct.

 Having free access to unlimited and varied exercise is an important part of a rabbit’s emotional health.
-This module also explores suitable rabbit accommodation.
+This unit also explores suitable rabbit accommodation.

 Learn how to carry out regular health checks. and how to recognise and respond to ill health and disease in rabbits.

-This module introduces the behaviour & psychology of the rabbit according to their biology.
+This unit introduces the behaviour & psychology of the rabbit according to their biology.
 Learn how to provide a stimulating environment for rabbits.

 Understand what the Law says about animal welfare & adherence to that Law, against the ignorance of how so many rabbits are kept.

 The rabbit is one of the most neglected companion animals in the UK.
 This neglect is brought about by the lack of understanding of their needs and the idea that a rabbit is easy to care for, with a minimum of effort (and therefore, unfortunately often purchased as a suitable pet for children).
 The rabbit is only easy to care for if you know what you are doing and have an understanding of the animal.
 Although buying a rabbit is easy, information about how to care properly for that rabbit is limited in depth.
 Information may indeed be available but rabbit care is very poorly understood and with the availability of the types of accommodation typically sold for rabbits, the problems begin.